ckeditor/ckeditor5/docs/installation/frameworks/react.md

 npx create-react-app ckeditor5-react-example
 ```

-If you want to use TypeScript, choose the appropriate template.
+If you want to use TypeScript, choose the appropriate template:

 ```bash
 npx create-react-app ckeditor5-react-example --template typescript
 ```

-Then, move to your freshly created project.
+Then, move to your freshly created project:

 ```bash
 cd ckeditor5-react-example